Bachfischer/bachfischer.github.io/_pages/reading_list.md

 ## 2023

+* **Our Iceberg Is Melting: Changing and Succeeding Under Any Conditions** by *John Kotter*
+> A classic for change management, written in the style of a novel.
+The book brings across many practical and easy to digest tips, would recommend.
 * **Dining with al-Qaeda: Three Decades Exploring the Many Worlds of the Middle East** by *Hugh Pope*
 > An extraordinary account of the adventures undertaken by the author, a Wall Street Journal veteran, who, during his 30-year reporting career, wrote inspiring stories of the culture and people that dominate the Middle East.
 Having explored a few of those places myself, I can deeply relate and heavily enjoyed reading each of the chapters (almost every chapter plays in a different region of the Middle East).
 * **Brief Answers to the Big Questions** by *Stephen Hawking*